 February 25, 2019

-How Color Coding Calendar Helped Me Decide When To Get Listed For a Lung Transplant
+How Color-Coding a Calendar Helped Me Decide When To Get Listed For a Lung Transplant

 5 Tips for Helping Prepare Your Child for a Medical Procedure

 As someone who has been a cystic fibrosis nurse practitioner for many years, I've witnessed a lot of changes when it comes to our understanding of the disease and how we treat it.
 Perhaps one of the most noticeable examples of this is infection prevention and control (IPC), which has come a long way since the CF camps of the '90s.
 It is no surprise, then, that the recent Five Feet Apart movie trailer has been raising some questions about IPC and IPC hospital policy among the CF community.